alexfikl/uvt-letterhead/README.md

 Latex.
 It uses the UVT [branding](https://www.uvt.ro/en/dcimi/identitate-vizuala/) and [replicates this document](https://docs.google.com/document/d/1qyRK3fjVANnRFPRCYI8VLL42Ay-z07ZM/edit).

+This is still a work in progress and the instructions on university branding are not very thorough, so feature requests or bug reports to improve this template are **very welcome**!

 ## How to use

 Copy `uvt-letterhead.sty`, `template.tex`, and `assets/` to your working directory.